nadia-polikarpova/cse130-web/lectures/00-hello.md

 ## Your Resources

-- Discussion section: Wed 7pm
+- Discussion section: Fri 2pm
-    - PCYNH 106 and/or on Zoom
+    - CENTR 109 and/or on Zoom
-    - same Zoom link as lecture
+    - same room/Zoom link as lecture
 - Office hours
     - every day, check calendar
 - Piazza